KevinBian107/ensemble-imbalanced-data/README.md

 5. simple counts of `tags` column, showing how many tags are in each `tag` column

 In addition, awe also added afew more features to capture the relationship we saw from EDA, whcih includes:

+### RobustScaler With Numerical Features
-1. Some numerical columns of `sugar`,`sodium`,`calories`,`total_fat` that have being standerlized using `RobustScaler`
+Some numerical columns of `sugar`,`sodium`,`calories`,`total_fat` that have being standerlized using `RobustScaler`

+### TFIDF Analysis
-2. Two TF-IDF that have been one hot encoded:
+Two TF-IDF that have been one hot encoded:
-    - In particular, the naive approach is to use the highest TF-IDF for each of the words are extracted for each of the sentence using argmax, representing the most important words in a sentence (we are using argmax here is for considering the complexity of this model, later implementations can utilzie more words that have high TF-IDF)
+- In particular, the naive approach is to use the highest TF-IDF for each of the words are extracted for each of the sentence using argmax, representing the most important words in a sentence (we are using argmax here is for considering the complexity of this model, later implementations can utilzie more words that have high TF-IDF).
 - We then construct a pool of highest TF-IDF words in the **low** `rating` dataset, which was originally defined as `rating` lower than or equal to 3 and it is stored as a boolean indicator in the `is_low` column.
-    - Finally, we want to see whether or not the current sentence's highest TF-IDF word is in such pool of words
+- Finally, we want to see whether or not the current sentence's highest TF-IDF word is in such pool of words.
-    - We perform such operations with both the `name` column and also the `description` column
+- We perform such operations with both the `name` column and also the `description` column.
-    - **Remark**: this feature improved the final model by roughly 10% accuracy, this is the `detect_key_low(df)` function
+- **Remark**: this feature improved the final model by roughly 10% accuracy, this is the `detect_key_low(df)` function.
-        - We ahve also tried to trade off some complexity with better accuracy by using the count of the 5 top TF-IDF words in each row (just this function runs for about 3m)
+    - We ahve also tried to trade off some complexity with better accuracy by using the count of the 5 top TF-IDF words in each row (just this function runs for about 3m).
-        - However, the performance didn't perform as well as argmax, whihch may be due to extra noise added (48% accuracy with 5 words and 50% accuracy with one word)
+    - However, the performance didn't perform as well as argmax, whihch may be due to extra noise added (48% accuracy with 5 words and 50% accuracy with one word).

+### Recipe Date
-3. The `recipe_dtae` column have also being taken out with only the year of the recipe and then one hot encoded as well.
+The `recipe_dtae` column have also being taken out with only the year of the recipe and then one hot encoded as well.

+### PCA on Tag
-4. At last, we also used the `tag` column of each of the sentence to perform one hot encoding
+At last, we also used the `tag` column of each of the sentence to perform one hot encoding.
 - We first performed one hot encoding to transform each tag to a numerical boolean representation.
-However, this makes the feature space to reahc to about 500 features, which adds too much **sparsity** to the feature space and may introduces **noises**
+However, this makes the feature space to reahc to about 500 features, which adds too much **sparsity** to the feature space and may introduces **noises**.
-    - Thus we filtered out all the **irrelevant** or **low counted** tags (<1000 counts) and reduces teh feature spac  to only adding 80 more features
+- Thus we filtered out all the **irrelevant** or **low counted** tags (<1000 counts) and reduces teh feature spac  to only adding 80 more features.
 - At last, we conducted pca to reduce the adding feature space to just abou 10 features and this value seems to work well with the data set experimentally.
-    - The `tag_ohe_pca(df)` function takes care of this step
+- The `tag_ohe_pca(df)` function takes care of this step.

+### Naive Sentiment Analysis
-5. Analyzing whether the `review` columns contain certain sentiment words in it, evaluated by the `is_sentiment(df)` function
+Some words impact strong sense of emotions, using simple sentiment analysis through checking words from "pool of words" we can analyze whether the `review` columns contain certain sentiment words in it, evaluated by the `is_sentiment(df)` function.

+### Irrelevant Feature Handling
-6. We have taken out irrelevant features such as the naive_bayes encoder taht we have implemented
+We have taken out irrelevant features such as the naive_bayes encoder taht we have implemented.

 ## Model Pipeline
 Since this is a **multi-class classifictaion** problem and the data is also highly **imbalanced**, we are also adding a **dummy** classifier that classifies uniformally at random to bench mark our modle's performances.
 Of course, we will also use different evaluation metrics later to demonstarte the model's performances as well, the dummy classfier is just an "easy to view" example.